sam-k0/LH_Injector/README.md

 # Passing other mods
 If you have a custom dll / mod you want to load, pass the relative filepath to that file *(example: mymod.dll, where mymod.dll resides in the same folder as Injector.exe)*
 - To make life easier, I recommend creating shortcuts with startup parameters for Injector.exe so you don't need to use the terminal for this everytime.

+# Unistalling

+To uninstall, delete all your downloaded .dll files and Injector.exe The game's files aren't modified by the Injector.